-While it is uncommon for a city to hire and produce its own book, North Port wanted to tell its own story.
 The book was part of the City of North Port's 50th Anniversary celebration, which took place throughout 2009.

-The book offers a unique view of the city’s history beginning with its archaeological and history dig sites and initial creation by General Development Corporation.
+The book offers a unique view of the city’s history beginning with its archaeological and history dig sites and initial creation by General Development Company.
 It provides a look into the past struggle to get schools in the area, recreational activities for kids, and the early battle to get even simple amenities such as a police department and a fire department started.

 Even the book’s title is not without its own history.

 For more than twenty years, starting in 1982, hot air balloons were a fixture on North Port’s horizon.
 In those days, North Port’s woods and lack of power lines made it the perfect site to launch and land balloon rides.
 An old photograph of a hot air balloon rising out of the trees with “North Port!” emblazoned on the side inspired the book’s title.

 To Groves, the balloon coming out of the trees represented a city coming out of the wilderness.

 “It says to me ‘Here’s a nice place, let’s build a city.’”
 He said.
 “That’s pretty much what happened.”